ioos/registry/README.md

 1. If the content of the service has changed, but the service should still be registered then:
   * Send an email to ioos.catalog@noaa.gov requesting a 'clean out' of a particular service or WAF.
-  * The NgDC administrator will manually set a flag to remove ALL previous metadata records before harvest.
+  * The NGDC administrator will manually set a flag to remove ALL previous metadata records before harvest.
 This will result in an entirely new refresh of the content for that web accessible folder (WAF).

 2. If the service is out date and should no longer be registered with IOOS then:
   * send an email to ioos.catalog@noaa.gov requesting that the service be removed.